enoch-ng/Dota2HelperBot/README.md

-	"filtergeneric": Bool, determines whether the bot filters out matches where neither team has a real name "victorymessages": Bool, controls the victory messages setting (see below) "norepeatmatches": Bool, controls the norepeatmatches setting (see below) }
+	"filtergeneric": Bool, determines whether the bot filters out matches where neither team has a real name "victorymessages": Bool, controls the victory messages setting (see below) "norepeatmatches": Bool, controls the norepeatmatches setting (see below) "savematchdata": Bool, controls logging of data obtained from API calls "verbose": Bool, enables a bit more information in the program output }
 ```